jeffdcamp/dbtools-android/README-1.x.md

         From Android Studio:  RIGHT-CLICK on the "task dbtools {", in the build.gradle file, and select "Run 'gradle:dbtools'"

-  DBTools Generator will create the following files to manage all database connections and create/update database tables:

-       DatabaseManager.java (extends DatabaseBaseManager and is used for developer customizations.
-Contains CONST names and versions of the databases and versions) (NEVER overwritten by generator)
-       DatabaseBaseManager.java (contains boiler-plate code creating all tables and views for all databases defined in the schema.xml) (this file is ALWAYS overwritten by generator)

-  DBTools Generator will create the following files for each table (example for the Individual table):
+  9. DBTools Generator will create the following files for each table

         individual/
                Individual.java (extends IndividualBaseRecord and is used for developer customizations) (NEVER overwritten by generator)